Training Resources: Career-Related Information

 Labour Market Information Career Tool

-You can use this tool to learn more about programs of study and how recent graduates are doing professionally.
+You can use this tool from the Government of Canada’s Job Bank to learn more about programs of study and how recent graduates are doing professionally.
 Are they employed in their field of study?
 What are their earnings?
 Would they study in this field again?

 - Date modified: